hgunduzoglu/cv-template/README.md

 The static output is written to `dist/`.

-## Deploy to Vercel
+## Deploy your own instance to Vercel

-1. Push this repository to GitHub.
+1. [Fork this repository](https://github.com/hgunduzoglu/cv-template/fork) to your GitHub account.
-2. Import the repository in Vercel.
+2. Import the fork into a new Vercel project.
-3. Keep the detected Vite settings, or use:
+3. Keep Vercel's detected Vite settings, or configure:
    - Build command: `npm run build`
    - Output directory: `dist`
-4. Deploy.
+4. Deploy the project.

 No environment variables, API keys, backend, or database are required.
+Vercel Web Analytics support is already included in the application; follow Vercel's [Web Analytics quickstart](https://vercel.com/docs/analytics/quickstart) to enable it for the new project.

 ## Use the Typst template directly